Pluralsight: History

 Pluralsight was founded in 2004 as a classroom training company that involved sending an instructor to a business or training event.
 By 2007, the company shifted its emphasis to online video training.

-Since 2011, the company has seen rapid growth.
-It has been named to the Inc. 5000 list of fastest growing private companies, ranking as the #9 Top Education company and the #19 Top Utah company.
-In October 2017, Pluralsight was named #29 on MountainWest Capital Network's Utah 100 list.
-In 2017, it ranked #20 on the Forbes Cloud 100 list.
-That same year, it appeared in Great Place To Work's 2017 Best Workplaces in the small and medium-sized company category.
-The following year, it ranked #9 in the category.

 In April 2018, Pluralsight filed for an initial public offering.
 On May 17, 2018, the company opened on the NASDAQ exchange at a $15 share price, and closed its first day of trading at $20.

+The company raised $456 million from investors with a secondary public offering in March 2019.

 In 2020, Pluralsight had 18,000 corporate clients which includes 70% of Fortune 500 companies.

 In December 2020, Pluralsight announced it would be acquired by private equity firm Vista Equity Partners for $3.5 billion.
 Regulatory approval is expected in the first half of 2021, and Pluralsight would no longer be publicly traded.

 In April 2021, Vista Equity Partners successfully completed its acquisition of Pluralsight for $22.50 per share.

+In May 2024, Vista Equity Partners announced they had written off the entire value of Pluralsight.
+That July, the company announced that it would move its headquarters from Draper, Utah to Westlake, a Dallas suburb in North Texas, and reduce its workforce by 17%.
+In August, lenders, led by Blue Owl and Ares Management, took full ownership of Pluralsight, erasing Vista Equity Partners' shareholdings.

+In February 2025, Pluralsight settled a class-action lawsuit for $20 million in the U.S. District Court for the District of Utah that was originally filed by a group of public employee retirement funds investors in the U.S. District Court for the Southern District of New York in August 2019, then transferred to Utah.